 Almost everybody is familiar with billboards.
 We see them everywhere we go, in traffic, on the highway, a lot of places.
 Billboards are placed in areas where there is a high volume of traffic because they are a very good way of sending location-conscious promotions.

-The advertisements you see at the train stations, on the train and even on buses are forms of advertising.
-This is a very effective way of sending your message to prospective customers who spend most of their time en route somewhere.
+The advertisements you see at the train stations, on the train and even on buses and taxis are forms of advertising.
+This is a very effective way of sending your message to prospective customers who spend most of their time en-route somewhere.